SkylineCommunications/dataminer-docs/release-notes/DxMs/DataAPI_change_log.md

 Data API has now been upgraded to use .NET 8 instead of .NET 6.
 This means .NET 8 Runtime now has to be installed in order to run Data API.

-#### 05 March 2024 - Enhancement - DataAPI 1.0.2 - Upgrade WiX Installer to version 4.0.4 [ID_38981]
+#### 05 March 2024 - Enhancement - DataAPI 1.0.2 - Improved installer robustness [ID_38981]

-Data API Installer has now been upgraded to use WiX version 4.0.4.
+The Data API installer has been updated to mitigate a Windows DLL redirection vulnerability and to improve its robustness.

 #### 02 March 2024 - Fix - DataAPI 1.0.1 - DataMiner icon added to application [ID_38839]